foundation-model-stack/fms-hf-tuning/README.md

 r: int =8
 lora_alpha: int = 32
 target_modules: List[str] = field(
-  default_factory=lambda: ["q_proj", "v_proj"],
+  default=None,
   metadata={
         "help": "The names of the modules to apply LORA to.
 LORA selects modules which either \
         completely match or "
         'end with one of the strings.
 If the value is ["all-linear"], \
         then LORA selects all linear and Conv1D ' "modules except for the output layer."
   },
 )
 bias = "none"
 lora_dropout: float = 0.05
 ```